-These plans break down the Curriculum objectives into weekly achievable targets and activities.
+These plans break down the curriculum objectives into weekly achievable targets and activities.
 Assessments during the week inform the teacher's planning and the weekly planning is flexible to change and reshaping by the teacher, based on these assessments.

 All teaching staff are responsible for the planning and delivery of the curriculum on a day-to-day basis and for making cross-curricular links where appropriate.
-They plan collaboratively to ensure clarity and consistency across the year group.
-All teachers are expected to differentiate to meet the needs of all children in their class including G & T, More Able, SEND, EAL, and PP groups of learners.
-Learning Challenges and Success Criteria are created by all teachers and children stick these in their books.
-These Learning Challenges are taken from our assessment tool, Target Tracker, and covers the 2014 National Curriculum.
-Children assess their own work, and also regularly assess their peers' work against the Success Criteria at the end of a lesson.
-In addition they inform the teacher using APIG by circling the correct letter for A -Adult support, P-Peer, I-Independent, G-Group work, how they have worked during a lesson.
+Each Year group plans collaboratively, to ensure clarity and consistency across the year group.
+All teachers are expected to differentiate their planning, to meet the needs of all children in their class including G & T, Academically More Able, SEND, EAL, and PP groups of learners.
+Learning Challenges are created by all teachers and are written or stuck into children's books.
+These Learning Challenges are taken from our assessment tool, Target Tracker and cover the current National Curriculum.
+Children assess their own work, and also regularly assess their peers' work against the Learning Challenge at the end of a lesson.
+In addition, they inform the teacher using APIG by circling the correct letter for A -Adult support, P-Peer, I-Independent, G-Group work, how they have worked during a lesson.
 The teacher will then monitor these self and peer assessments when marking the child's work.